-- 2.4.26.
-If evidence of a terminal illness meeting the prescribed conditions is uncovered following receipt of the claimant questionnaire or additional evidence in a non-SRTI claim, then advice may be given to DWP that the claimant fulfils the criteria for TI.
-The case should then be treated as a TI referral.
-Form PA2 must be completed and returned to DWP within 48 hours from that point.
-The advice should fully justify why the claim is being treated as a TI case. - 2.4.27.
-Should an HP identify that a claimant is likely to meet the TI conditions during a face-to-face consultation and the claimant is aware of their condition; the HP should treat the case a SRTI referral.
-The HP completes form PA2 where in their opinion the claimant is terminally ill under the prescribed conditions.
-They should also provide advice for the mobility component based on the evidence received with the referral and/or gathered at the face-to-face consultation. - 2.4.28.
+- 2.4.30.
+If evidence of a terminal illness meeting the prescribed conditions is uncovered following receipt of the claimant questionnaire or additional evidence in a non-SRTI claim, then advice may be given to DWP that the claimant fulfils the criteria for SRTI.
+The case should then be treated as a SRTI referral.
+The assessment report must be completed and returned to DWP within two working days from that point.
+The advice should fully justify why the claim is being treated as a SRTI case. - 2.4.31.
+Should an HP identify that a claimant is likely to meet the SRTI conditions during a face-to-face consultation and the claimant is aware of their condition; the HP should treat the case a SRTI referral.
+The HP should consider whether it would be more appropriate to complete clerical form PA2 or the relevant screens in the PIP Assessment Tool where in their opinion the claimant is terminally ill under the prescribed conditions.
+They should also provide advice for the mobility component based on the evidence received with the referral and/or gathered at the face-to-face consultation. - 2.4.32.
 In a small number of cases, the individual may not be aware they are terminally ill.
 In these cases, providers and the Department must ensure the claimant is not inadvertently advised of their prognosis.
 Before treating a standard claim as a SRTI claim, the provider should take steps to assure themselves the claimant is aware of their prognosis.
 For example, if the evidence of terminal illness comes from the claimant's GP, the HP should telephone the GP to check the claimant is aware.
 In the event that a claimant is not aware of their prognosis, HPs may wish to advise the GP that a third party can make a claim to PIP without their patient's knowledge but until such time as such a claim is expressly made under the SRTI rules we can only treat it as a normal claim.
-In these rare events the HP should be processed as a standard claim.
+In these rare events the HP should not treat the claim as a SRTI case and the claim should be processed as a standard claim.

-Author has misunderstood the purpose of the DS1500.
+Author has misunderstood the purpose of the DS1500

-2.4.29.
+2.4.33.
 Very occasionally, the HP will encounter a case where the contents of the DS1500 reveal that the author has completely misunderstood its purpose; for example, where there is no implication that the claimant is suffering from a terminal illness.
-In such cases the HP should contact the author of the DS1500 to clarify that there is no terminal illness.
-Once this has been confirmed, the HP should return the assessment report to DWP with any supporting evidence, if obtained, stating that the claimant is not terminally ill under the prescribed definition.
+The HP should return the assessment report to DWP with any supporting evidence, if obtained, stating that the claimant is not terminally ill under the prescribed definition and that the author has misunderstood the purpose of the DS1500.